euwbah/musescore-xen-tuner/DEVELOPMENT.md

 Evidently, this allows the user to choose exactly how they want to enter their verbatim accidentals and how it gets converted, be it to ASCII, Symbols or Hybrid accidentals.

+Once the ASCII input is processed, they get tokenized into `SymbolCode`s, and the `readNoteData` function will match these `SymbolCode`s based on the tuning config to figure out which ones will contribute as primary accidentals to affect the `XenNote` TPC spelling, and which ones are secondary accidentals.

 The user must know how to declare the appropriate conversions, and must know that if conversions are not declared, then there will be no way of entering ASCII accidentals verbatim via fingering text.
 However, even without conversions, if ASCII accidentals are part of the primary accidental chains of a Tuning Config, they can still be accessible via up/down/J operations.

 ## How to implement v0.2